Differentially Private Release of Event Logs for Process Mining: Approach

 We seek to anonymize an event log in such a way that an attacker cannot single out an individual based on a prefix or suffix of the individual's trace or based on the event timestamps.
 Accordingly, the proposed approach relies on a data structure that captures all prefixes and suffixes of a set of traces, namely a Deterministic Acyclic Finite State Automata (DAFSA)~\cite{reissner2017scalable}.
 By analyzing the frequency and time differences of each DAFSA transition, we estimate the amount of noise required to achieve the required guessing advantage.

 Concretely, given a log and a guessing advantage threshold $\delta$, our approach produces a differentially private event log in 7 steps as outlined in Fig.~\ref{fig:approach}.

 The first step constructs a lossless intermediate representation of a log (DAFSA).
 The DAFSA groups the traces that share the same prefixes or suffixes.
 An attacker may have prior knowledge about the events recorded in the log before the log publishing.
-To address this issue, we estimate the prior knowledge of every event that belongs to a prefix/suffix group.
+Consequently, we estimate the prior knowledge of every event that belongs to a prefix/suffix group.
 Some events may correlate with high prior-knowledge values, leading to more noise injected in the log to achieve the given $\delta$ threshold.
 Accordingly, we provide a case filtering mechanism that filters out entire cases based on the estimated prior knowledge of their events.
 The fourth step estimates an $\epsilon$ value for every prefix/suffix group for the input $\delta$ threshold.
 The fifth step uses the estimated $\epsilon$ value to apply sampling to the cases based on their prefixes/suffixes and case variants.
 The sixth step applies timestamp anonymization based on the estimated $\epsilon$ values for every group of prefixes/suffixes.
 Lastly, we post-process the differentially private log to compress the timestamp values so that the overall timeframe of the resulting log matches closely with the original log.
 We generate new case IDs, so an attacker cannot use the case ID (on its own) to identify an individual.
 The rest of this section introduces the attack model and then discusses each step of the proposed approach in turn.